OHDSI/Hecate/README.md

 ## Running Hecate locally

 **At the moment, it requires some effort (and then some more) to get the full setup running locally.**
+**There is work in progress for a fully functional friendly local install**

 You need: